 Itâ€™s always cold and nothing ever grows.
 A cloistered teen cellist must find a real live rose in order to thaw the frozen heart of the rebel punk next door.
 An eclectic score ranging from Broadway to classical to rock beats within this wickedly demented, post-apocalyptic fairy tale for grown-ups.

 The committee loved Bleeding Love‘s boldly theatrical setting, colorful characters and eclectic score.
 A truly unique piece, Bleeding Love manages to be compelling in its storytelling while also being utterly unique in its plot and tone.

 This will be the premiere of Bleeding Love, which was a finalist for the 2012 Richard Rodgers Award.

-Mercer Writers Colony at Goodspeed Musicals (2013).
+Mercer Writers Grove at Goodspeed Musicals (2013).
 Readings at Penn State (PA) and Amas (NY) in 2013.
 Production at The Spirit of Broadway Theater (2014).
 Production at Fredericia Theatre in Denmark (2015).

 5 Things You Should Know